xillio/definitive-guide/02_developing_a_plugin.md

 ## Setting up the Project

 Let's get our hands dirty and prepare a project for our code.
-The main supported way of building your plugin is using *Maven*.
+The main supported way of building your plugin is to use *Maven*.
 Please note that the examples below might not use the latest versions of the Xill API.

 If you get a little confused or you want to see an example you can head over to this guide's [GitHub](https://github.com/xillio/definitive-guide/tree/master/project-example) repository.
 There you will find a Maven project that supports this guide.

 ### Step 1: Setting up the build

-1. Make sure you have [Maven 3+](https://maven.apache.org/download.cgi) installed or run an IDE with an embedded maven installation.
+1. Make sure you have [Maven 3+](https://maven.apache.org/download.cgi) installed or you are running an IDE with an embedded maven installation.
 2. Create a `pom.xml` file containing the configuration below.